Last updated: September 30, 2024

 To qualify for a home construction loan, you will likely need to have good credit, stable income, and a down payment.
 Specific requirements will vary between lenders, so be sure to research and compare different lending institutions before making a decision.
 Lenders will also likely require an appraisal, detailed plans and specifications, and proof that you own the land on which you plan to build.
 Additionally, lenders may want to see a budget for the projects, which could include the cost of the land, building materials, labor costs, and other expenses.

-The specific down payment amount required is determined by the cost of the land and planned construction.
-If you already own the land, you may be able to use it as equity for your construction loan.
+The specific down payment amount required can be determined by the cost of the land and planned construction.
+If you already own the land, you may be able to use its equity for your construction loan.

 Your lender will check the credit and credentials of your builder as well.
 Drawdowns on the funds are usually at prescribed completion points, requiring that inspectors approve the progress.